Gender Balance

 The gender composition report is published every year by the Secretariat to support Parties in tracking progress on gender balance to promote a gender-sensitive climate policy.

 The report includes two main components: The gender composition of decision-making and technical bodies under UN Climate Change (also known as constituted bodies) as well as national delegations to climate conferences.
-The latest report also includes a case study on the gender composition of Party delegates having received funding through the Trust Fund for Participation in the UNFCCC Process for in-person participation in the United Nations Climate Change Conference in Sharm el-Sheikh.

-📄 Based on the current data collected:
+📄 Based on the current data:

-• Overall, female representation on constituted bodies averaged 38%, compared with 39% in 2022.
+• Overall, female representation on constituted bodies averaged 40%, compared with 39% in 2024.

-• Between 2013 and 2023, female representation has increased in 12 constituted bodies, most significantly on the AC (from 20% to 75%) but also in the FWG (from 14% to 71%).
-In contrast, female representation in the CGE has decreased from 52% to 33%.
+• Between 2013 and 2025, female representation has increased in 13 constituted bodies, most significantly in the AC (from 18 to 56 per cent).
+In contrast, representation of women in the CGE has decreased from 52 to 25 per cent.

 Consult the latest gender composition report here>>> to know more.